Angrones/Glimmer-and-Gloom/README.md

 ## Script Setup

-- Open the Glimmer-and-Gloom-master and on the address bar type "cmd", it will bring a Command Prompt with the Glimmer-and-Gloom-master already on it.
+- Open the Glimmer-and-Gloom-master and on the address bar type "cmd", it will bring a Command Prompt with the Glimmer-and-Gloom-master directory already on it (Pic.
+3).
-- Open Flight Rising > Fairgrounds > Glimmer and Gloom
+- Open Flight Rising > Fairgrounds > Glimmer and Gloom.
   - If the game doesn't cover the screen, zoom out.
-Remember to edit the PNGs and the Script's setting as well, check [Confidence & PNGs](https://github.com/HjOtal-1/Glimmer-and-Gloom/blob/master/README.md#confidence--pngs) section for more information.
+Remember to edit the PNGs and the Script's setting as well, check [Basics](https://github.com/HjOtal-1/Glimmer-and-Gloom/blob/master/README.md#basics) and [Confidence & PNGs](https://github.com/HjOtal-1/Glimmer-and-Gloom/blob/master/README.md#confidence--pngs) section for more information.
 - Drag the cmd window to the left or right, it will prompt a thing that will automatically resize the prompt window to be half the screen and let you select the (window to be the) other half.
 - Select Flight Rising and the end result should look like below (Pic.
 4).